infinitered/reactotron/docs/installing.md

 ### Via Direct Download

-On the [Download macOS App](https://github.com/infinitered/reactotron/releases) page, you can find the latest version of:
+On the [Releases](https://github.com/infinitered/reactotron/releases) page, you can find the latest version of:

 * macOS
 * Linux (32-bit & 64-bit)